Individual Therapy for Adults

 Long Term Conditions

 Living with a physical illness or chronic condition can be challenging on an emotional level.
 Being diagnosed with a long-term condition such as persistent pain, kidney disease or diabetes for example, may require significant lifestyle changes and adaptations to be made.
 This might include compliance with challenging treatment regimes, dealing with side-effects to medication.
 Living with a long term condition might also mean adjusting to a change in roles and responsibilities at home or at work and perhaps even coming to terms with losses felt in this context.
-I can help here by compassionately listening to the challenges faced by someone who is living with or caring for someone with a long term condition and together we can think about what kind of intervention might be most helpful moving forwards.
+I can help here by compassionately listening to the challenges faced by someone who is living with a long term condition, or caring for someone that is, and together we can think about what kind of intervention might be most helpful moving forwards.

 The human body is an amazing machine.
 We are built with a physical structure which operates on a fine balance of chemicals (e.g. hormones), thinking processes (cognition), and messages relayed between our physical and emotional parts (neurons).
 When you have symptoms that cannot be explained by a scan or medical test, sometimes these symptoms might be referred to as ‘medically unexplained’ or ‘somatic’ or ‘functional’.
 Common medically unexplained symptoms include irritable bowel syndrome, migraines and persistent pain.
 Whilst these conditions might be medically unexplained, I like to think of them as perhaps functionally explained i.e. that perhaps there is a problem somewhere within the complexity of the human mind and body that might offer an explanation for these symptoms - rather like a problem with the software instead of a problem with the hardware.
 When symptoms are unexplained it can sometimes feel as though people are ‘faking’ or lead people to think that they not believed.
 The feelings this can produce might even make symptoms worse.